billyyoung/blog/content/posts/recipes/steak-salad.md

 * In a huge salad bowl - spoon the dressing on the sides of the bowl to coat
 * Toss in salad greens
 * Slice steak, and toss in
+* Crush nuts, and toss in, if using
 * Give everything a big mix, adding more dressing directly to the salad as needed
 * Finish with freshly shaved parm and more black pepper